 Pepperdine plays its final home game and hosts Senior Night on Saturday at 5 p.m. vs. Santa Clara.

 Photos by Tod Fierner (Saint Mary's) and Kyle Terada (WCC) of the Waves' 80-69 loss to SMC in the WCC quarterfinals.

 Martin A. Folb photos of the Waves' 86-78 loss to the Broncos.

 Martin A. Folb's photos of the Waves' 77-53 loss to the Dons.

 Photos by Martin A. Folb of the Waves' 69-67 overtime loss to the Gaels.

 Martin A. Folb photos of the Waves' 80-69 home win over Pacific.

 FAVORITES: Enjoys playing video games ...
-Favorites include LeBron James (pro basketball player), John Q (movie), Sons of Anarchy (TV show), Drake and PartyNextDoor (musical artists), peanut butter and jelly (food) and volleyball (sport to watch other than basketball) ...
+Favorites include LeBron James (pro basketball player), How to Win Friends and Influence People (book), John Q (movie), Sons of Anarchy (TV show), Chance the Rapper, Drake and PND (musical artists), peanut butter and jelly (food) and volleyball (sport to watch other than basketball) ...
 Enjoys basketball because of "the competitive nature, the passion, the intensity, everything."